Jury selection for sex trafficking trial of Sean 'Diddy' Combs is pushed to next week

 The charges against him also portray Combs as abusive to his victims, sometimes choking, hitting, kicking and dragging them, often by the hair.
 Once, the indictment alleges, he even dangled someone from a balcony.

-His lawyers contend that prosecutors are trying to criminalize sexual activity between consenting adults.
+His lawyers say prosecutors are trying to criminalize sexual activity between consenting adults.
 They concede that Combs had abused various substances but say he has undergone treatment.

 A centerpiece of the evidence against him are recordings of Combs beating a longtime girlfriend in a Los Angeles hotel hallway in 2016.